Visiting has been stopped at our hospitals and there are changes in place to a number of services. For more details visit our Coronavirus page

 Dental access centres

-We provide dental pain relief and a course of routine dental care if required for urgent treatment only.
+At present we are providing dental pain relief if required for urgent treatment only.

-You can access any of our clinics (see details on right of this page) for urgent treatment but we do advise everyone to ring the clinic first to check opening times and availability.
+You can contact our clinics (see details on right of this page) for urgent advice.

-If you choose to have your dental care undertaken at one of our Dental Access Centres, it will be exactly the same as that offered with any local NHS dentist and you will be asked to pay exactly the same NHS charges.
+If you have your dental care at one of our Dental Access Centres, it will be exactly the same as that offered with any local NHS dentist and you will be asked to pay exactly the same NHS charges unless you are exempt.